 Traditional insurance mainly covers pre-transaction risk (i.e. custody).
 Large custodians and self-custodial wallets often insure their infrastructure against theft or professional liability, though only a fraction of customer assets are typically covered.

-However, traditional insurance offers little to no coverage for transaction and post-transaction risks—new categories of risk unique to DeFi.
+However, traditional insurance offers little to no coverage for transaction and post-transaction risks - new risk categories unique to DeFi.
 Fortunately, insurance alternatives like Nexus Mutual provide cover for these, but users still bear the responsibility of mitigating risks.

-(Refer to OpenCover in our tools library on how you can protect your onchain portfolio against hacks, oracle manipulation and governance attacks.)
+(Refer to OpenCover in our tools library to learn to protect your onchain portfolio against hacks, oracle manipulation, and governance attacks.)

 Best practices include using transaction simulators such as Pocket Universe or Wallet Guard, which can protect against phishing and drainer scams.
-For enterprise wallets, simulators are often integrated, such as Tenderly or Blockaid.
+Simulators are often integrated into enterprise wallets like Tenderly or Blockaid.
 Transaction simulators are tools that help users preemptively evaluate the potential outcome of a blockchain transaction before it is executed.
-These simulators analyze and simulate what will happen when a transaction is broadcast to the network, providing a "preview" of its effects, these tools may not protect against all risks, like subtle price discrepancies in decentralized exchanges.
+These simulators analyze and simulate what will happen when a transaction is broadcast to the network, providing a "preview" of its effects.
+These tools may not protect against all risks, like subtle price discrepancies in decentralized exchanges.

 Below is an outline of the common activities performed by CFOs and accountants when dealing with crypto transactions, their respective risks, and best practices to mitigate those risks.